cosmos72/hyperluminal-mem/README.md

         CL-USER> (ql:quickload "osicat")
         CL-USER> (ql:quickload "stmx")

+- if you tried to download the stable version from Quicklisp, check that your quicklisp is updated and knows about hyperluminal-mem:

+        CL-USER> (ql:system-apropos "hyperluminal-mem")

+  should print something like

+        #<SYSTEM hyperluminal-mem / hyperluminal-mem-20150302-git / quicklisp 2015-03-02>
+        #<SYSTEM hyperluminal-mem-test / hyperluminal-mem-20150302-git / quicklisp 2015-03-02>

+  If it doesn't, you need to update Quicklisp as described [here](http://www.quicklisp.org/beta) - search for "To get updated software" in the page.

-- check that you downloaded Hyperluminal-mem creating an `hyperluminal-mem/` folder inside your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`
+- if you tried to download the latest version from Github, check that you downloaded hyperluminal-mem creating an `hyperluminal-mem/` folder inside your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`

 ### Testing that it works